-- 1. Single species TACs: Fishermen are assumed to maximize the net revenues per unit value of the sole and plaice quota that they hold. - 2.
+- 1. Single species TACs: Fishermen are assumed to maximize the net revenues per unit value of the sole and plaice quota that they hold.
+Fishing effort is assumed to be directed to sole, the most expensive species, and the fishery continues until the sole quota is exhausted.
+This may result in under-exploitation or over-exploitation (discards or black landings) of the plaice quota. - 2.
 Effort restriction: The number of horse power days (hp-days) is the only restriction for the fishery.
 For the individual fishing company this restriction will come down to a restriction of the number of sea-days.
 It is assumed that in this case fishing companies will try to maximize the net revenues per sea-day. - 3.
 Multi-species TAC: The total catch weight of sole and plaice combined is restricted.
 Fishing companies are assumed to maximize net revenues per unit of the multi-species quota.